ONSdigital/csvcubed/external-docs/docs/quick-start/build.md

 # Building a CSV-W

 This page is designed to help you build a CSV-W from a properly structured CSV file.

+## A transcribed video walkthrough

+<iframe src="https://share.descript.com/embed/6tk6GM5GAAd" width="640" height="360" frameborder="0" allowfullscreen></iframe>

+## Pre-requisites

-It assumes that you have already [installed csvcubed](./installation.md) and have [designed your CSV input](./designing-csv.md).
+This page assumes that you have already [installed csvcubed](./installation.md) and have [designed your CSV input](./designing-csv.md).
+We suggest you follow along with the [example dataset](https://raw.githubusercontent.com/GSS-Cogs/csvcubed-demo/v1.0/sweden_at_eurovision_no_missing.csv).
+Save this file to your terminal's current working directory.

+## Building a CSV-W

 To build a cube from the structured CSV we built in [Designing a CSV](designing-csv.md), we run the [csvcubed build](../guides/command-line/build-command.md) command: